 5. Giving Feedback in A Review Template

-What Is A Review Template
+What Is A Performance Review Template?

 This template is essentially a form that contains questions on key topics.
 We’ll share some examples in a moment!
 But first, let’s explore why you need a review template.

-Benefits for Employees and Businesses
+Benefits of an employee evaluation form for Employees and Businesses

 How can a review template help you and your employees?